 Rhona's career has included a range of work within the hospitality, retail and telecommunication industries.
-For the past 20 years she has also been a body worker in complementary therapies across Central Scotland and has worked with dancers, musicians, football and rugby teams as well as training new therapists.
+She specialises in complementary therapies and has worked with dancers, musicians, football and rugby teams as well as training new therapists.

-2008 saw relocation to Aberdeen and a career move into Oil & Gas, working within Learning & Development as an Assessor, Verifier and Lead Auditor.
-Rhona currently uses these Competence Management skills onshore, offshore, overseas and within the UK via her company https://www.rbalimited.co.uk and this leads to a variety of travel, particularly in helicopters!
+2008 saw a career move into Oil & Gas, working within Learning & Development as an Assessor, Verifier and Lead Auditor.
+Rhona currently uses these Competence Management skills onshore, offshore, overseas and within the UK via her company https://www.rbalimited.co.uk

 In her down time Rhona enjoys travelling with her partner Colin in their motorhome; learning to climb; getting to grips with an inflatable canoe, and chilling out with a good book.